 Depending on the office and the system in place, you’ll either get a number from a machine, or submit your passport to secure a waiting spot.
 Once you have your number, get comfy.

-Step #13: Leaving Germany: Getting an Extension
+Leaving Germany: Getting an Extension

-My visa ended the day my german class ended.
+My German Student Visa ended the day my german class ended.
 My visa officer wasn’t very flexible.
 So, in order to buy myself some time to move and stay longer in the EU, I bought a plane ticket to Thailand.
 I brought the plane ticket to the Ausländerbehörde office and they gave me an official document that extended my stay until I flew out.
 That document is called a Fiktionsbescheinigung.
 That extension gave me three more months in the EU.

-Step #14 Leaving Germany: Unregister
+Leaving Germany: Unregister

 Remember to go back to the Meldebehörde (registration office) to unregister up to a week before leaving your apartment/room in Germany.